 Grants must be submitted each year by September 15.
 Proposals require a cover sheet that can be downloaded at the Lilly Network Website.
 The Lilly National Network Board reviews grant proposals at its annual fall meeting.

-For all grants, applicants must consult the Program Director, Joe Creech, before applying.
-Creech is happy to offer direction and guidance and to read drafts of the proposal, since only the National Board reviews proposals.
+For all grants, applicants must consult the Associate Director, Jenna Van Sickle, before applying.
+Van Sickle is happy to offer direction and guidance and to read drafts of the proposal, since only the National Board reviews proposals.

 In general, Lilly Network grants are designed to forward the mission of the Lilly Network, which is to strengthen the quality and shape the character of church-related higher learning.
 Proposals should directly or indirectly advance this mission at a local Lilly Network campus, among several campuses, or in a collaborative space.